Skip to content

 Volumes

-Volume Mount Point Purpose
+Volume / Mount Mount Point Purpose

-openclaw_data /root/.openclaw Configuration, chat history, knowledge base
+openclaw_data /app/data Application data, chat history, knowledge base

 playwright_browsers /opt/playwright-browsers Pre-installed Chromium for web automation